jhausladen/esclide/configs/cloudsetup_config/README.md

     debugport = 5002

 This configuration creates a cloud IDE instance when debugging platforms that are connected directly to the server.
-In this case, the debug-control service runs directly in the docker setup.
+In this case, the debug-control service runs directly in the Docker setup.

     [cloudinstance:bleedingti1]
     name = bleedingti1